pemujo/GCP-genAI-kickstart/README.md

-This repo includes notebooks to do basic operaitons with Google Cloud's GenAI services
+This repo includes notebooks to do basic operaitons with Google Cloud's GenAI services including Gemini and Imagen